Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Results

 \subsubsection{Dataset}

 The flux linkages of the example machine were measured on an equidistant current grid using the constant-speed test \cite{Arm2013}.
 By exploiting q-axis symmetry in the measurement procedure, the dataset contains $21 \times 13$ unique measurement points.
 Both d- and q-axis flux linkages were measured at each point.
 Figs.~\ref{fig:meas_current_maps} and~\ref{fig:meas_flux_maps} show this dataset in flux-linkage coordinates and current coordinates, respectively.
-For illustration, both positive and negative q-axis values are shown, yielding a full grid of $21 \times 27$ points in each map (567 displayed values per map).\footnote{The measured dataset is available in an example of the \textsl{motulator} open-source project: \url{https://aalto-electric-drives.github.io/motulator/drive_examples/flux_vector/plot_6kw_pmsyrm_sat_fvc.html}.}
+For illustration, both positive and negative q-axis values are shown, yielding a full grid of $21 \times 27$ points in each map (567 displayed values per map).